 Military Science Course Offerings

-MILS 101 Leadership and Military Science 1 (two credits)
+MILS 101 Leadership and Military Science 1 (2 credits)

-An introductory course designed to orient students to the ROTC program and to familiarize students with the fundamentals of various military skills including rappelling, land navigation, first aid, and weapon and equipment orientation.
-Additionally the curriculum emphasizes customs and traditions of the military, stress management, goal setting, time management, and physical fitness.
-Leadership students have an option to participate in a survival field training exercise that includes a ride in a military helicopter, rappelling from a 60-foot tower, land navigation and field survival skills.
+An introductory course designed to orient students to the ROTC program and to familiarize students with the fundamentals of various military skills including tactical movement, weapon familiarization, land navigation, facing personal challenges, and understanding the competencies that are critical for effective leadership and communication.
+The curriculum emphasizes the personal development of life skills such as cultural understanding, goal setting, time management, stress management, and comprehensive fitness relate to leadership, officership, and the Army profession.
+The focus is on developing basic knowledge and comprehension of Army leadership dimensions, attributes and core leader competencies while gaining an understanding of the ROTC program, its purpose in the Army, and its advantages for the student.
+Leadership students have an option to participate in combat water survival training, rappelling from a 60-foot tower, land navigation and field survival skills.
 Leadership laboratory required.
 Physical fitness session optional.

-MILS 102 Leadership and Military Science 2 (two credits)
+MILS 102 Leadership and Military Science 2 (2 credits)

-Further development of leadership skills and the orientation of the ROTC program.
-Curriculum focuses primarily on communication skills, leadership traits and behaviors, and basic combat tactics.
+Further development of leadership attributes required in accordance with the Army’s leadership requirements model and the orientation of the ROTC program.
+Curriculum focuses primarily on the competencies needed for effective execution of the profession of arms, communication skills, leadership traits and behaviors, and basic combat tactics.
+Students learn how Army ethics and values shape the Army and the specific ways that these ethics are inculcated into Army culture.
 Additionally, advanced land navigation skills and basic rifle marksmanship skills are taught.
-Students have the opportunity to attend a field training exercise that includes land navigation skills, live M-16 rifle firing, and a helicopter ride in Neenah.
-Leadership lab required.
+Leadership students have an option to participate in combat water survival training, rappelling from a 60-foot tower, land navigation, a leadership development exercise and field survival skills.
+Leadership laboratory required.
 Physical fitness session optional.

 MILS 201 Basic Leadership and Management 1